 Medical Liability Reform

 The Alliance supports comprehensive, meaningful medical liability reform that reduces growth in health care costs, stabilizes professional liability insurance premiums, preserves access to specialty care, and encourages physician engagement in meaningful quality improvement activities.
 We support legislation that will help achieve health system savings by reducing the incentives for defensive medicine and protect physicians from unaffordable liability premiums.
 Congress should enact medical liability reform based on the California or Texas models, which include reasonable limits on non‐economic damages.
 In addition to these health care cost savings, such reforms will also improve patient access to specialty care — particularly high-risk specialties.
-The following documents represent the Alliance’s position on the issue of medical liability reform:

 The Alliance of Specialty Medicine maintains that a specialty physician may prescribe or administer any legally marketed product for an off-label use within the authorized practice of medicine where the physician exercises appropriate medical judgment and it is in the best interests of the patient.
 If specialty physicians use a product for an indication not in the approved or cleared labeling, they have the responsibility: (1) to be well informed about the product; (2) to base its use on a firm scientific rationale and sound medical evidence; and (3) to maintain awareness of the product’s use and effects.
 Specialty physicians should appropriately counsel patients about the benefits and risks of the proposed treatment, and whether alternative treatments might be available.
 Specialty physicians are encouraged to notify the relevant agency or institution of adverse events related to the use of medical products.
 The following documents represent the Alliance’s position on the issue of off-label use: